zwang271/WEST/WEST/ARTIFACT_README.md

     - If needed, update pip by running `python3 -m pip install --upgrade pip`
 4. Build binaries by running `./setup.sh`
 5. You should now be able to launch the graphic user interface by running `python3 gui.py`
+    - If you encounter the following error: "This application failed to start because no Qt platform plugin could be initialized.
+Reinstalling the application may fix this problem."
+    Please run: `sudo ln -sf /usr/lib/x86_64-linux-gnu/qt5/plugins/platforms/ /usr/bin/`

 ### Validation Scripts
 These scripts replicates the validation steps outlined in Section 4, Figure 6 of the tool paper.